paralin/Dota2/readme.md

 ## Documentation

 Documentation consists primarily of XML code documentation provided with the binaries.
 Please see the SteamKit documentation on how to set up a Steam client.

+One of these days, proper documentation will be written.

 To use the GC handler, it's simple: